willnguyen1312/snake-game/README.md

 - `handleKeyDown`: This function handles the keydown event and updates the snake direction accordingly.
 The snake direction is updated only if the key pressed is valid and the snake is not moving in the opposite direction.

 - `checkValidNewHead`: This function checks if the new head is valid.
-The new head is valid if it is not occupied by the snake and it is not out of bound.
+The new head is valid if it is not occupied by the snake and it is not out of bounds.

 - `getNewHead`: This function calculates the new head based on the current head and the direction.
 The new head is calculated by adding the current head with the current direction vector.

 - `moveSnake`: This function moves the snake to the next cell based on the current direction.
 It makes use of the `checkValidNewHead` and `getNewHead` functions.
 The snake will die if it hits the wall or itself.
 The game states will be reset if the snake dies.
-Otherwise, add new head cell to the snake cells and remove the tail cell.
+Otherwise, add a new head cell to the snake cells and remove the tail cell.

 - `generateNextApple`: This function generates the next apple cell by randomly generating a row and column and checking if the cell is not occupied by the snake.

+- `intervalId`: The interval is set up by using `setInterval` to call `moveSnake` every `SPEED` milliseconds.
+As the game state changes, this will be cleared to start a new section.
+It will also be cleaned up on the unmount lifecycle to avoid memory leaks.

 ### Nice to have